 During a promotional event, a shopping mall offers customers an opportunity to win various prizes by submitting their purchase invoices.
 Typically, shopping malls lack access to transactional data since purchases occur directly at individual stores.
 However, with this promotional event, we have a unique opportunity to tap into this valuable transactional data.
 The challenge lies in determining how we can utilize this data to gain a comprehensive understanding of our customers' shopping journey throughout the campaign.
 Can we uncover patterns and correlations that will enable us to tailor future campaigns to customer behavior?

 We can take inspiration from a similar problem of Market Basket Analysis.
 The classic example of this analysis is the unexpected correlation of sales of diapers and beer in a store, most likely due to young parents making some late night shopping.
 The store uses this discovery, places the two items together, and sales skyrocketed.
 (At least that how the legend goes).

-Instead of looking the correlation of items bought together in a store, we can take a step back, and look for the stores that a same client bought in both of them.
+Instead of looking at the correlation of items bought together in a store, we can take a step back, and look for the stores that a same client bought in both of them.
 Our approach was to uncover pairs of stores that customers frequently visit during a single shopping trip.
 By leveraging the Apriori algorithm and Association Rules, we determined the frequent pairs, adjusting our definition of 'frequent' to extract meaningful correlations.

 You can also read more about this analysis in Earnings Release 4Q20 (page 14) at https://ri.multiplan.com.br/en/analysis-tools/results-center/